FEATURE -Trans weddings in Japan: forced surgery before 'I do'

 Usui and other LGBT+ campaigners now hope this could be a first step towards change.

 “In Japan there are two categories: men and women,” he said.
-“People do not realise that another category is transgender.”
+“People do not realize that another category is transgender.”

-Reporting by Michael Taylor @MickSTaylor; Editing by Katy Migiro.
-Please credit the Thomson Reuters Foundation, the charitable arm of Thomson Reuters, that covers humanitarian news, women's and LGBT+ rights, human trafficking, property rights, and climate change.
-Visit news.trust.org